 Magnesium is an essential cofactor required by the 700-800 enzyme systems in the body.
 These systems are responsible for thousands of biochemical reactions, including protein synthesis, temperature regulation, nerve signal transmission, blood flow, the proper functioning of all nerves and muscles throughout the body, and blood-pressure regulation.
 And that’s just for starters.
 The Kreb’s Cycle requires magnesium in five of the eight steps needed to make ATP, the energy currency of the body.

 Because magnesium is the relaxation mineral, it decreases anxiety and panic attacks due to its ability to regulate stress hormones made by the adrenal glands.
-It relaxes the bronchiole muscles in the lungs, reducing the symptoms of asthma, and of course, magnesium is known for alleviating uncomfortable constipation, by relaxing the bowels.
+It relaxes the bronchiole muscles in the lungs, reducing the symptoms of asthma, and of course magnesium is famous for alleviating uncomfortable constipation by relaxing the bowels.

 Magnesium can also help with gynecological and obstetrical problems.
 It may reverse infertility due to its relaxation effect on the Fallopian tubes.
 Spasms within these tubes can prevent a fertilized egg from implanting in the uterus.
 Magnesium can prevent premature labor and eclampsia as it calms contractions, while reducing the high-blood pressure that is common in women with toxemia.
 If you suffer from painful menstruation, take magnesium because it will relaxes the uterus, decreasing pain and discomfort.